siavava/portfolio/content/projects/visual/89-fluid-mechanics.md

 \nabla \cdot \mathbf{u} = 0.
 $$

-**Four steps per frame.** Each timestep runs the same sequence: inject smoke and velocity at the sources, advect the fields, apply vorticity confinement, and project the velocity back to a divergence-free state.
+Each timestep runs the same four-step sequence: inject smoke and velocity at the sources, advect the fields, apply vorticity confinement, and project the velocity back to a divergence-free state.

 $$
 % caption: Each timestep runs the same cycle: inflow sources seed velocity, semi-